SAP/cf-nodejs-logging-support/README.md

 For details on the concepts and log formats, please look at the sibling project for [java logging support](https://github.com/SAP/cf-java-logging-support).

 #### Version 2.0 introduced logging without Winston and changed custom fields to be parsed and reported as strings regardless of original type.
-#### Version 3.0 introduced dynamic log levels, sensitive data reduction and a redesigned field configuration system
+#### Version 3.0 introduced dynamic log level thresholds, sensitive data reduction and a redesigned field configuration system
 #### Version 4.0 changed winston transport api

 ## Features